David Domgjoni: Luzern

 On 28 July 2021, Domgjoni signed a two-year contract with Swiss Super League club Luzern.
 Four days later, he was named as a Luzern substitute for the first time in a league match against St. Gallen.
 His debut with Luzern came four days later in the 2021–22 UEFA Europa Conference League third qualifying round against Dutch side Feyenoord after coming on as a substitute at 63rd minute in place of Patrick Farkas.
 Three days after debut, Domgjoni made his league debut in a 1–3 home defeat against Zürich after coming on as a substitute at 55th minute in place of Holger Badstuber.

-Termalica
+Bruk-Bet Termalica

-On 2 February 2022, Domgjoni signed a one-year contract with Ekstraklasa club Termalica.
+On 2 February 2022, Domgjoni signed a one-year contract with Ekstraklasa club Bruk-Bet Termalica Nieciecza.
 His debut with Termalica came two days later in a 2–1 home win against Jagiellonia Białystok after coming on as a substitute at 73rd minute in place of Kacper Śpiewak.